 (I) Light Pollution is pollution.

-(II) Light Pollution is among the least-understood and least-recognized forms of pollution.
+(II) Light Pollution is possibly the least-understood and least-recognized form of pollution.

 (III) Most people do not know what Light Pollution is.